UK's Truss meets with fiscal watchdog amid economic crisis

 LONDON (AP) — British Prime Minister Liz Truss and her Treasury chief met with the independent Office of Budget Responsibility on Friday amid efforts to ease concerns about unfunded government tax cuts that have unleashed turmoil on financial markets.

-The OBR promised an analysis by Oct.
-7, far sooner than the date previously suggested — Nov.
-23 — when the government releases more details on its economic plans.
+The OBR said it would deliver “the first iteration” of its analysis to Treasury chief Kwasi Kwarteng on Oct.
+7 —although the Treasury didn’t say whether it would be made public.
+A Treasury statement released after the meeting made no reference to the October date, instead repeating that the analysis would be revealed on Nov.
+23, when the government releases more details about its economic plans.

+“The forecast will, as always, be based on our independent judgment about economic and fiscal prospects, and the impact of the government’s policies.” the OBR said.

-The chairman of the House of Commons’ Treasury committee said the meeting was an opportunity for the government to change course.
-Truss and Treasury chief Kwasi Kwarteng were likely to have “difficult” conversations with the OBR because investors want to see independent analysis showing that their plans won’t push government borrowing to unsustainable levels, said Mel Stride, a member of Truss’ Conservative Party.
+The chairman of the House of Commons’ Treasury committee said the meeting was an opportunity for the government to change its course.
+The talks between Truss and Kwarteng and the OBR were likely “difficult” conversations investors want to see independent analysis showing that the new prime minister’s plans won’t push British government borrowing to unsustainable levels, said Mel Stride, a member of Truss’ Conservative Party.

 “The judgment so far of the markets, and indeed myself and many others, is that what was announced last Friday, unfortunately, doesn’t stack up fiscally and some changes are almost certainly going to need to be made,” Stride told the BBC.